liuzongdong/teaching-assignment-system/README.md

 Remember, DO NOT PUSH CODE INTO MASTER, which means, `git push orign xxxx-dev` is the only thing you need.

+## SQL

+Please check release to download the latest version of SQL file.

 ## API Documentation

 Please check [here](http://111.121.193.214)